Tracing Multilingual Representations in LLMs with Cross-Layer Transcoders: Acknowledgment

 \section{Acknowledgment}

 We thank Michael Hanna for insightful discussions on the added value of Cross-Layer Transcoders compared to Single-Layer Transcoders, as well as on the training challenges and implementation details of CLTs.
 We are grateful to Anson Lei for his assistance with the trained GPT-2 model generation issue and for sharing tips on prompt formatting.
-We also thank Francesco Ortu for his valuable feedback, which helped improve the clarity and flow of the paper.
+We also thank Francesco Ortu for his valuable feedback, which helped improve the clarity and flow of the paper and Antia Garcia for helping improve the design of the main figure.

 This material is based in part upon work supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039B; by the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645; by Schmidt Sciences SAFE-AI Grant; by the Frontier Model Forum and AI Safety Fund; by Open Philanthropy; by the Cooperative AI Foundation; and by the Survival and Flourishing Fund.
-Resources used in preparing this research project were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
-F. D. acknowledges support through a fellowship from the Hector Fellow Academy.
+Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
+F.D. acknowledges support through a fellowship from the Hector Fellow Academy.
+We gratefully acknowledge EleutherAI for providing compute resources that enabled the Cross-Layer Transcoder finetuning in our model-diffing experiments.